 When you’ve got messy hands, covered in food, it helps if you’ve got one of the best garbage disposal switches on the market.
 This ensures a seamless solution to turning on your garbage disposal.

-- Drain holes in every button
+- Drain holes on side of air switch button

 - Elegant style